rhsgsa/artemis-demo/ha-shared-nothing-slow/README.md

 `node1` is the live server and `node2` is the backup server.

-Before you run the demo, you should ensure that the `artemis`, `slow-proxy`, and `browser-amqp` container images have been created.
+Before you run the demo, you should ensure that the `artemis`, and `slow-proxy` container images have been created.
 You can do this by running

 	make image

 	make slow-image

-	make browser-amqp-image

 To run the demo,